DucHienIT/GAME_PYTHON/README.md

 ## How to Play

-To start the game, navigate to the project directory in your terminal or command prompt and run the following command:
+To start the game, navigate to the project folder in your terminal or command prompt and run the game.exe file.

 Once the game starts, use the arrow keys to move your character and the spacebar to interact with objects.
 Use the mouse to navigate menus and select items.